-"To walk three miles, or four miles, or five miles, or whatever it is, above her ancles in dirt, and alone, guite alone! what could she mean by it?
-It seems to me to show an abominable sort of conceited independence, a most country-town indifference to decorum."
-"It shows an affection for her sister that is very pleasing," said Bingley.
+'To walk three miles, or four miles, or five miles, or whatever it is, above her ankles in dirt, and alone, quite alone!
+What could she mean by it?
+It seems to me to show an abominable sort of conceited independence, a most country-town indifference to decorum.'

+'It shows an affection for her sister that is very pleasing,' said Bingley.

-"I am afraid, Mr. Darcy," observed Miss Bingley, in a half whisper, "that this adventure has rather affected your admiration of her fine eyes."
-"Not at all," he replied: "they were brightened by the exercise."
-A short pause followed this speech, and Mrs. Hurst began again,-"I have an excessive regard for Jane Bennet,-she is really a very sweet girl.-and I wish with all my heart she were well settled.
-But with such a father and mother, and such low connections, I am afraid there is
+'I am afraid, Mr. Darcy,' observed Miss Bingley in a half whisper, 'that this adventure has rather affected your admiration of her fine eyes.'

+'Not at all,' he replied; 'they were brightened by the exercise.'
+A short pause followed this speech, and Mrs. Hurst began again:

+'I have an excessive regard for Miss Jane Bennet, she is really a very sweet girl, and I wish with all my heart she were well settled.
+But with such a father and mother, and such low connections, I am afraid there is no chance of it.'